BigJuan12/The-Chase-data-analysis/README.md

 ## Logistic regression to predict whether a player will make it through to final chase

 Working out whether to risk it for the high offer or play it safe and go with the lower offer is a dilema that all contestants on the Chase face.
 Predicting the probability of making it home with each offer is often what the contestants think about when deciding which offer to take.
-To model this, I used a logistic regression with the features offer taken, age, and cash builder.
+To model this, I used logistic regression with the features offer taken, age, and cash builder.
+I chose logistic regression because the features are likely independent and it assumes a linear relationship between the features and the odds it produces.
 I thought about using the chaser as a feature as well but I decided I didn't have enough data for this to be accurate as each chaser would roughly have 15 episodes of data each.
 I also concluded that all chasers are roughly similar in skill which would mean they would have little difference on a contestants chance of making it to the final chase.
 The model produced the following coefficients.

 | Feature      | Coefficient |
 | ------------ | ----------- |